-NMTC program fee revenue reflects fees earned on a contractual basis for services provided to the MHIC-CDEs (see Note 5).
+NMTC program fee revenue reflects fees earned on a contractual basis for services provided to the MHIC-CDEs (see Note 6).

 Grant income is recognized on a cost reimbursable basis as costs are incurred.
+Funds which are received in advance of the costs being incurred are recorded as deferred revenue in the accompanying consolidated financial statements.

-Notes to Consolidated Financial Statements - continued December 31, 2013 and 2012
+Notes to Consolidated Financial Statements - continued December 31, 2014 and 2013